Resource Bases at Kentish Town CE Primary School

 A Resource Base is an additional provision in a mainstream school which is designed to support a group of children with a particular special educational need.
 These children are fully included in school alongside their mainstream peers.
 They are not educated separately from the other children but may be withdrawn for specialised support and additional therapies.

 At Kentish Town CE Primary School we are in the unique position of having two additional Resource Bases.
 We have one base for children with autism and one for children with physical disabilities.

 Physical Disability Resource Base (PD Base).

 The PD Base has been a long standing part of life at Kentish Town CE Primary and the current base has been in place since 2001.
-The layout of the school building is high accessible with all entrances/exits being accessible to children with wheelchairs.
+The layout of the school building is highly accessible with all entrances/exits being available to children with wheelchairs.
 Specialised facilities such as adapted toilets and a fully functioning therapy room have also been implemented to support the children with physical disabilities.

 The children in the base are fully included in the life of the school and are educated alongside their mainstream peers.
 All children are supported on a 1:1 basis as outlined in their Education Health Care Plan or Statement of SEN. The base is set up to support up to 6 children across the school.